EDR vs MDR vs XDR: A 2026 buyer's guide for small businesses

 | Best fit | SMBs that want strong coverage without building a SOC motion internally | SMBs or mid-market teams that want deeper platform control and can support it |

-| After-hours monitoring | Included through Huntress' 24/7 SOC model | Requires clarity on whether internal staff or Vigilance MDR owns the queue |
+| After-hours monitoring | Included with Managed EDR through Huntress' 24/7 SOC | Requires clarity on whether internal staff or Singularity MDR owns the queue |

 | Operational burden on buyer | Lower | Moderate to high unless managed coverage is added |